 The Irish Chamber Orchestra (= ICO) is a world class orchestra, based in Limerick.
 It is is a highly distinguished ensemble of professional Irish and international string players, committed to excellence in the performance of classical and contemporary music. and renowned for its diversity, energy, its unique sound and outstanding musicianship.
-The orchestra was founded in 1963 by Hungarian-born conductor János Fürst and re-branded in 1970 as the New Irish Chamber Orchestra (= NICO) under Principal Conductor, André Prieur.
+The orchestra was founded in Dublin in 1963 by Hungarian-born conductor János Fürst and re-branded in 1970 as the New Irish Chamber Orchestra (= NICO) under Principal Conductor, André Prieur.
 In 1995 the Irish Chamber Orchestra re-located from Dublin to the University of Limerick and reverted back to its original Irish Chamber Orchestra (= ICO) brand.

-The ICO is based at the Irish World Music Centre at the heart of the emerging College of Performing Arts at the University of Limerick and performs regularly in Limerick, Dublin and Cork as well as regular international tours.
+The ICO is based at the Irish World Music Centre at the heart of the emerging College of Performing Arts at the University of Limerick (UL) and performs regularly in Limerick, Dublin and Cork as well as regular international tours.
 This orchestra has built a reputation for the highest level of musical excellence.
 Having consolidated it reputation as not just Ireland’s premier ensemble, but one of the finest of its kind in the world, word is fast spreading globally.
-Recent tours include concerts throughout the expanded EU, Australia and a ground-breaking tour of South Korea and China.
-Last year the orchestra received critical acclaim for their debut at the Konzerthaus in Berlin.
-Maxim Vengerov, Nigel Kennedy, Steven Isserlis and Sinéad O’Connor are just some of the celebrity artists who have welcomed an invitation to work with the ICO in the last couple of years.
+Its success is reflected in its uniquely owned custom built studio, on campus at UL.
+The orchestra is funded by The Arts Council of Ireland/An Chomhairle Ealaíon.

 The ICO has received plaudits both at home and abroad for sustaining the highest artistic standards.
 The ICO offers a new and refreshing perspective on the chamber music repertoire through an energetic and unique approach to performance.
 Activities include a busy concert schedule at both national and international levels; commissioning and performing new work by Irish and international composers; recording classical and contemporary works; organizing the Killaloe International Music Festival and managing a comprehensive schools and community outreach programme.
 The Festival has attracted musicians of the highest calibre from the USA.